top of page

 Am I allowed to visit or call my child while at camp?

-It is not encouraged, unless of course, it is for a specialized program or event arranged in advance.
+It is not encouraged unless, of course, it is for a specialized program or event arranged in advance.
 The reason for this is that kids tend to adapt to camp very well within the first day or two, especially once they get more comfortable and begin making friends and engaging in camp activities.

 When parents/guardians call, they are often “kid-sick” (missing their child).
 The child who was well adjusted to the experience will interact with you (via phone or in person) and will typically be thrust back into homesickness themselves.
-One thing you can do to help prepare yourself and your child for an overnight camp stay is to “practice” before hand with short trips to other family and friends.
-This can really help with transition for everyone.
+One thing you can do to help prepare yourself and your child for an overnight camp stay is to “practice” beforehand with short trips to other family and friends.
+This can really help with the transition for everyone.